keceli/gRASPA/README.md

 # gRASPA
-gRASPA (pronounced “gee raspa”) is a GPU-accelerated Monte Carlo simulation software built for molecular adsorption in nanoporous materials, such as zeolites and metal-organic frameworks (MOFs).
+gRASPA (pronounced "gee raspa") is a GPU-accelerated Monte Carlo simulation software built for molecular adsorption in nanoporous materials, such as zeolites and metal-organic frameworks (MOFs).

 <div align="center">